querqy/querqy-docs/docs/source/querqy/index.rst

 parameters.
 We will walk through these parameters step by step, starting with a minimal query, which does not use any rewriter, then adding a 'Common Rules Rewriter' and finally explaining the full set of parameters, many of them not related to query rewriting but to search relevance tuning in general.
-TODO

 .. rubric:: Minimal Query